Receive the Restful Sleep You Deserve

 Symptoms of Sleep Apnea

 Sleep apnea is often diagnosed by disrupted sleep, but it has many other symptoms.
-Some of these include:
+Some sleep apnea symptoms you might not be aware of include:

 - Loud, disruptive snoring

 - Gasping for air or choking during the night

 - Excessive fatigue even after you have slept

 - Difficulty concentrating at work or on tasks

 If you’re experiencing any of these symptoms, consider scheduling an appointment with our Streamwood sleep dentist for an evaluation.

 Patients of any age can develop sleep apnea.
 However, there are certain risk factors that have been associated with the disorder.
 The most common include:

 - Obesity, or carrying excess weight